STUDENT RIGHTS & RESPONSIBILITIES

 Financial Aid Disbursements

-Book Vouchers for PELL-eligible students are administered by the Student Accounts Office.
+Book Vouchers for Title IV-eligible students are administered by the Student Accounts Office.
 To be eligible for a book voucher a student must have submitted all required financial aid documentation and been approved for financial aid no less than 10-days prior to the start of the term.
 Students who submit documentation and are certified after this date will not be approved for a book voucher.
 Student Accounts will report eligibility for vouchers to area book stores daily, and students will be required to present a student ID and Concise Schedule at the book store at the time of purchase.
 Book vouchers are valid through the 7th day of the payment period.
 Students are not required to use the book voucher system for purchasing books and may opt-out by simply not using their voucher.

 Federal Direct Student Loans